Search

 npm run dev

-By default, the Svelte local application will be available on your localhost at http://localhost:5173/.
+By default, the Svelte local app is available on your localhost at http://localhost:5173/.

 Step 5: Test the Integration#